yahp-courses/food1022/enzymes.md

 * CMC -> Carboxymethyl Cellulose
 * LBG -> Locust Bean Gum

+Hydro colloids have a lot of uses in the food production industry.

+* lbg aids in the freeze-thaw cyle of ice cream. (keeps ice crystals small)

+* gg thickens the liquid in almond milk.

 Gluten becomes elastic and helps trap the air etc. giving shape to the bread.